Connect with us

 • Pulte Homes of Minnesota continues development on the 45-unit second phase of its row home and townhome residences.

-Developer and partner selection for the remaining 40 acres of Canterbury Commons, including 20 acres that will become available for development following the completion of a new road the Company will begin building later this year, continues.
+Developer and partner selection for the remaining 50 acres of Canterbury Commons, including 25 acres that will become available for development following the completion of the new road noted above, continues.
 Additional uses could include office, retail, hotel and restaurants.

 Advertisement